Diagnosis of Dementia

 Benefits of Memory Clubs

 Participants in memory clubs report both cognitive and social benefits and show improvement with memory and language abilities.
 Socially, they report having a stronger sense of self and improved positive mood.
 In these groups, they form meaningful friendships and enhance their coping skills while reducing their depressive symptoms.
 Because there is minimal training required for volunteers, there are many opportunities for family members to help and share in the lives of their aging loved ones.

 While there is no cure for dementia, memory clubs are a very low budget and potentially beneficial way to treat and enrich the lives of our elderly population with dementia.
 If you would like to find a Memory Club in your area, consult resources such as the Alzheimer’s Association and MeetUp.com.
 Or, you can contact eldercare professionals to assist you in starting one yourself!

-Anita Kamiel, R.N, M.P.S. is the founder and owner of David York Home Healthcare Agency and is fully acquainted with all factors related to eldercare services and the latest guidelines for seniors.
+Anita Kamiel, RN, MPS, is the founder and owner of David York Home Healthcare Agency, licensed by the State of New York.
+She holds a master’s degree in gerontological administration.
+Anita has experience in all factors related to eldercare services and the latest guidelines for seniors.
 Thirty years ago, she realized the need for affordable, quality home health aide services provided and supervised by caring individuals.
-You can contact her at 718.376.7755 or through her website www.davidyorkagency.com.
+You can contact her at 718-376-7755 or at www.davidyorkagency.com.
 David York Agency is also on Facebook, Twitter, and LinkedIn.